KappaTT/kappa-pwa/README.md

 | ------------ | ------------------------------------------------------------ |
 | `expo start` | run the development server.
 Add the `-c` flag to clear cache |

+You can use the appropriate emulator depending on the platform you want to try.
+The expo CLI will automatically handle the process for building and running the development version without going through the build steps below.

 ## Building iOS

 1. Run `expo build:ios`